- Chart

 Average Trading Volume

-VCIT generally exhibits high liquidity with substantial average daily trading volume.
+VCIT generally exhibits high liquidity with robust average daily trading volume.

 Bid-Ask Spread

-VCIT typically has a tight bid-ask spread, reflecting its high liquidity.
+The bid-ask spread for VCIT is typically narrow, reflecting its high liquidity.

 Market Dynamics